Harpactognathus: Description

 Harpactognathus is definitively known from a single, incomplete rostrum that measures 130 mm in preserved length and 42.5 mm at its widest preserved point (estimated skull length of 280–300 mm (11–12 in)).
 This is extremely large for a rhamphorhynchid, indicating an estimated wingspan of at least 2.5 m (8.2 ft).
 This makes Harpactognathus among the largest known non-pterodactyloid pterosaurs, comparable in size to Sericipterus, Angustinaripterus, the largest Rhamphorhynchus, and Dearc.
+EDP-SM 2017.02.003, a right humerus assigned to Harpactognathus, is among the largest known pre-Cretaceous pterosaur humeri, measuring 110.5 mm in length.